 THE CONSTRUCTION PROCESS

-Aylesbury consists of 20 industrial factories on a two-acre site located in Altona, Melbourne.
+Aylesbury comprises 20 industrial factories on a two-acre site in Altona, Melbourne.

-This complex project has very challenging soil conditions, in which Galea Build worked closely with architects, engineers and geo-technical consultants to achieve a very structural and cost-effective outcome that will effectively stand the test of time.
+This complex project has very challenging soil conditions, which Galea Build overcame by working closely with architects, engineers and geo-technical consultants to achieve a cost-effective outcome that will effectively stand the test of time.

-The project itself consisted of a combination of H5 timber treated piles that were core-drilled through the challenging soil conditions into the natural ground below and rammed into stable ground until refusal to depth of 4.2m then continuous concrete footings were placed on top.
+The project used a combination of H5 timber treated piles that were core-drilled through the challenging soil conditions and rammed into stable ground until refusal to depth of 4.2m, then continuous concrete footings were placed on top.

-The crushed rock sub-base which is 100mm thick was roller vibrated and watered, and once tested, achieved a compaction rating of 99.5% – 102.5%, again, well above the geo-technical requirements.
+The 100mm-thick crushed rock sub-base was roller vibrated and watered, and once tested, achieved a compaction rating of 99.5% to 102.5% – again, well above the geo-technical requirements.

-The driveway sub-base was constructed in the same manner as the slab, although the driveway size was 200mm thick, SL81 mesh and 40 MPA vibrated concrete.
+The driveway sub-base was constructed in the same manner as the slab, although the driveway was 200mm thick and incorporates SL81 mesh and 40 MPa vibrated concrete.

-All factory walls are constructed out of tilt panel 32 MPA vibrated concrete which are designed to stay standing even after a fire.
+All factory walls are constructed from tilt panel 32 MPa vibrated concrete, which is designed to remain standing after a fire.
 The panels have extra reinforcement for vehicle or forklift impact.